 Some pharmacists and supermarkets offer you a 'skin check' using cameras to see if you have skin cancer.
 These are not accurate and may do more harm than good, by suggesting to you that you have skin cancer when you don't.
 They are best avoided.
 Instead, if you are worried about a mole, see your doctor.

-Initial treatment and assessment of melanoma
+Melanoma initial treatment and assessment

 The excisional biopsy may be curative